-Business review sites such as Yelp, point to the growing importance of review monitoring to manage a business’s online reputation.
+Business review websites such as Yelp point to the growing importance of review monitoring to manage a business’s online reputation.
 In summation, if we haven’t won you over on Yelp yet, maybe these hilarious Yelp reviews will.

 How to get more customer reviews on Yelp

 Step 3.
-Encourage customers to check-in on Yelp.
-Similar to Facebook this tactic shares a businesses Yelp page with other users.
-It also rewards the customer who 'checked-in' with a special offer from that business.
+Encourage customers to check in on Yelp.
+Similar to Facebook, this tactic shares a business's Yelp page with other users.
+It also rewards the customer who checked in with a special offer from that business.

 Average monthly US traffic (Alexa): 28.27 million

 TripAdvisor is a travel website company where users can leave business reviews of places they’ve visited.
 Users can also book rooms, find flights, discover to do, and reserve tables at participating restaurants.
 TripAdvisor operates some of the best review sites internationally in over 25 countries.

 King of the niche: travel directories and travel-related reviews

 Another fun fact: business review volume occurs the highest in the travel vertical.